Marwan-ALMasrat/NLP_Project/README.md

-# NLP Project series as we build a Spam or Ham Classifier App using Streamlit
+# NLP Project build a Spam or Ham Classifier App using Streamlit